 A profile defines the multicast groups that a subscriber is permitted or denied to join.
 The same profile can be applied to many interfaces, but only one profile can be assigned to one interface.
 Each profile has only one access mode; either permit or deny.

 '''

 Console(config)#ip igmp profile 19

 Console(config-igmp-profile)#

 '''

 permit, deny This command sets the access mode for an IGMP filter profile.
-Use the no form to delete a profile number.

 {permit | deny}